Quantitative theory of magnetic interactions in solids: Numerical examples of interatomic exchange

 Due to the delocalized nature of the orbitals, carrying the magnetic moments, the influence of \textit{direct} exchange mechanism is extremely pronounced.
-It gives rise to a ferromagnetic exchange (as expected for wavefunctions with small overlap) and its magnitude is so strong, that it compensates all other indirect exchange contributions~\cite{PhysRevB.94.224418}.
-As a result, the isotropic exchange can be effectively suppressed, which can result in relatively large $\mid \vec D\mid/J$ ratio, where $\mid \vec D \mid$ is the size of DMI.
+It gives rise to a ferromagnetic exchange (as expected for wavefunctions with small overlap) and its magnitude is so strong that it may compensate indirect exchange contributions~\cite{PhysRevB.94.224418}.
+As a result, the isotropic exchange can be effectively suppressed, which results in relatively large $\mid \vec D\mid/J$ ratio, where $\mid \vec D \mid$ is the size of DM interaction~\cite{PhysRevB.94.224418, Vandelli}.
 Since this ratio defines the period of magnetic texture, the suppression of $J$ has led to the proposition that extremely compact skyrmions can be realized~\cite{PhysRevB.98.184425}.
 Ultimately, it has been envisaged that exchange-free skyrmions can also potentially emerge~\cite{nanoskyrmions-2019}.

-For the moment, these are mostly theoretically proposed concepts, backed strongly by first-principles calculations.
-Their actual realization in experiment is yet to be seen.